Mission: Impossible - The Final Reckoning (2025) Movie Review

 Considering it’s an AI with world-ending capabilities, there's little you can do to make it interesting.

-In a similar way to the previous film, it’s an interesting concept left underdeveloped.
-This also applies to the film’s human antagonist Gabriel.
+Comparable to the previous film, it’s an interesting concept left underdeveloped.
+This also applies to the film’s human antagonist, Gabriel.

-In the previous film, Esai Morales’ character connection to the Entity allowed him to stay one step ahead of Ethan.
+In the previous film, Gabriel’s connection to the Entity allowed him to stay one step ahead of Ethan.

 As a follow-up, audiences were expecting Gabriel to have further development.

-Aside from making brief appearances in the first and third act, Esai Morales has little else to do.
+Aside from making brief appearances in the first and third acts, Esai Morales has little else to do.

-Even franchise mainstay, Ving Rhames’ Luther Stickell has very little screen time.
+Even one of the franchise's mainstays, Ving Rhames' Luther Stickell, has little screen time.
 For some franchise fans, this may be disappointing.

 Still, the film handles his brief appearance in a respectful enough way.
 Much of the film’s other performances are good.